SukhdeepSingh1612/Chatbot-with-OpenAI/README.md

-# 🧠 Q&A Chatbot with Ollama and Langchain
+# 💬 OpenAI-Powered Q&A Chatbot

-This is a lightweight, local chatbot powered by [Ollama](https://ollama.com) and [Langchain](https://www.langchain.com/).
-It uses the `gemma:2b` model and tracks interactions using LangSmith.
+This is a simple, local chatbot application that leverages OpenAI's language models through user-provided API keys.
+It features a clean Streamlit interface where users can enter their OpenAI API key and select the desired model (e.g., `gpt-3.5-turbo`, `gpt-4`).

 ---

 ## 🚀 Features

-- Streamlit UI for interactive Q&A
+- Streamlit-based interactive chat UI
-- Powered by Ollama's local LLMs (`gemma:2b`)
+- User inputs their own OpenAI API key
-- Langchain for prompt engineering and chaining
+- Supports model selection (e.g., `gpt-3.5-turbo`, `gpt-4`)
-- LangSmith for project tracking
+- Lightweight and easy to set up

 ---